 According to statistics, the leading cause of health related deaths is diet beating all the ranges of cancer and cardiovascular disorders.

 This rings true because diet affects every aspect of life.
-Right after an infant is born it is breast fed and from that moment onward, it is hooked on food.
+Right after an infant is born it is breast fed.
+It is hooked on food from that moment onward.
 Food or rather filling your belly becomes king.
 This is the way of life and has been since time immemorial.
-The need for food to sustain life is unending and undeniable but the means to achieving this feat is ever changing.
-And just like with the observable contrasts in the agrarian revolution and the industrial age and now the technological era, our diets have changed with the times.
+The need for food to sustain life is unending and undeniable.
+However the means to achieving this feat is ever changing.
+Just like with the observable contrasts in the agrarian revolution and the industrial age and now the technological era, our diets have changed with the times.
 African cuisine now has broccoli and raw salads in it.
 We have access to and have adopted Asian, Swahili, Ethiopian, and Western style foods and dietary practices.
 The flood gates are open and after a point, there will be no going back.

 As anyone with diabetes or hypertension would attest to, diet and exercise is a package prescription regardless of who you talk to.
 Lack of a proper diet (one with a variety of good sources of protein, carbs and the veggie/fruit combo) and exercise has led to this one being an obese generation.

-Obesity which is a chronic disorder of excessive accumulation of fat is defined as a state of adiposity where the body fat is above the ideal.
+State of adiposity is obesity which is a chronic disorder of excessive accumulation of fat.
+This is where the body fat is above the ideal.

 So how does one know if they are obese?

-For the diagnosis to be made, a physical examination checking height, weight, waist circumference and vital signs such as blood pressure, temperature, heart rate and listening to heart and lungs is done.
+For the diagnosis to be made, a physical examination is done.
+This includes checking height, weight, waist circumference and vital signs.
+Vital signs are such as blood pressure, temperature, heart rate and listening to heart and lungs.
 An abdominal exam is also common.
-The BMI (body mass index) is calculated from the height and weight where a BMI of 30kg/ meter squared and above is an indicator of obesity.
+The BMI (body mass index) is calculated from the height and weight.
+The BMI of 30 kg/meter squared and above is an indicator of obesity.
 So is a waist circumference measurement of more than 102 cm for men and 88 cm for women.

 Obesity puts you at risk of developing a metabolic disorder which is composite of heart disease, diabetes, and hypertension.
 In case of injuries, healing time for obese patient is increased.
-The reproductive system is not left out either for both men and women.
+However reproductive system is not left out either for both men and women.
 Obesity also increases your vulnerability to the development of different cancers.
 It also results in mood swings and hormonal imbalances.
-The gut and the digestive system is a big mess and seldom works as it ought too as a result of obesity.
-Most people who are obese lack healthy gut bacteria, they also give birth and give rise to children without this precious gift that is key for their immunity; hence a new generation of people at risk of developing a myriad of health complications including obesity.
+The gut and the digestive system is a big mess.
+The seldom works as it ought too as a result of obesity.
+Most people who are obese lack healthy gut bacteria.
+They also give birth and give rise to children without this precious gift that is key for their immunity; hence a new generation of people at risk of developing a myriad of health complications including obesity.

 While loving your body as it is, is healthy and of importance, being overweight or obese is nothing to be proud of.
 It robs you of a great quality of life and the little joys of life are lost to you.
 Constant fatigue plagues and playing with the kids becomes a chore, special time with your spouse is not as it should be for both parties.